Generic name: zolpidem oral spray, metered [ zole-PI-dem ]

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of zolpidem can be fatal when it is taken together with other medications that can cause drowsiness.
+An overdose of zolpidem can be fatal, especially when it is taken together with other medications that can cause drowsiness.

 Overdose symptoms may include sleepiness, confusion, shallow breathing, feeling light-headed, fainting, or coma.

-Avoid taking Zolpimist during travel, such as to sleep on an airplane.
-You may be awakened before the effects of the medication have worn off.
-Amnesia (forgetfulness) is more common if you do not get a full 7 to 8 hours of sleep after taking Zolpimist.
+Avoid using Zolpimist during travel, such as to sleep on an airplane.
+You may be awakened before the effects of the medicine have worn off.
+Amnesia (forgetfulness) is more common if you do not get a full 7 to 8 hours of sleep after using zolpidem.

 Zolpimist side effects

-Zolpimist may cause a severe allergic reaction.
-Stop taking zolpidem and get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Zolpidem may cause a severe allergic reaction.
+Stop using Zolpimist and get emergency medical help if you have signs of an allergic reaction to zolpidem: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Report any new or worsening symptoms to your doctor, such as: depression, anxiety, aggression, agitation, confusion, unusual thoughts, hallucinations, memory problems, changes in personality, risk-taking behavior, decreased inhibitions, no fear of danger, or thoughts of suicide or hurting yourself.